 The department offer a variety of advanced electives in chemistry and biochemistry each year titled Selected Topics.
 Each course provides students with the opportunity to explore their interest areas and tailor their undergraduate experience.
-Both Chemistry and Biochemistry majors may combine multiple block courses to fulfill their elective requirements.
-Four courses are scheduled in each year for a 7 week block providing many opportunities to try a new area.
-These brief courses are exciting introductions to advanced material.
+Both majors and minors in Chemistry or Biochemistry may combine multiple block courses to fulfill their elective requirements.
+Four courses are scheduled in each year providing many opportunities to try a new areas.
+These brief 7-week block courses are exciting introductions to advanced material.
 Below you will find a list of Selected Topics courses offered in recent years as well as the specific courses offered this year.
 If you are interested in any of these courses please contact a faculty member to discuss the potential of future offerings and the schedule, as well as opportunities for independent study and research.

 Topics currently scheduled

 This course serves as an introduction to modern organic reactions and strategies for complicated syntheses.
 Building upon the fundamental concepts developed in Organic Chemistry I and II, topics will include design strategies, functional group transformations, protecting groups, stereoselective reactions, and reaction mechanisms.
 The primary literature will also be used to explore recent advancements in the field.